Use case · Job Hunt

 What does a job-hunt kit cost?

-One full application (Editor résumé 5 + Editor cover letter 5 + Shine 12) = 22 credits.
+One full application (Editor résumé 5 + Editor cover letter 5 + Shine 12) = 22 mana.

 Stop re-writing the same bullets.